ncaq/typespec-ts-mode/README.md

 # Grammar Installation

 I have a PR out to [treesit-auto](https://github.com/renzmann/treesit-auto) and will use that when it is imported.
-Or run the `(typespec-ts-mode-grammar-install)` only the first time.
+Or run the `(typespec-ts-another-mode-grammar-install)` only the first time.

 # LSP